IBM-Security/ibm-application-gateway-resources/python/doc/ServerWebsocket.md

 ## Description

-Specifies the configuration for Web socket support.
+Specifies the configuration for WebSocket support.

 ## Properties